 When I saw The Thirteen Clocks by James Thurber (originally published 1950; republished New York Review of Books) had an introduction by Neil Gaiman and was a part of The New York Review Children’s Collection, I was intrigued.
 The Thirteen Clocks is a short and bizarre fairy tale.
-Or fantasty story.
+Or fantasy story.
 Neil Gaiman describes it as nothing anyone has ever seen before or since and that is about right.

 In The Thirteen Clocks, an evil Duke has such a cold heart that all the clocks in his kingdom freeze.
 He has his niece under a spell to always obey him.
-But when a strange traveling minstrel who calls himself Xingu arrives in the kingdom, he is determined to find a way to win Saralinda’s affections.
+But when a strange traveling minstrel who calls himself Xingu arrives in the kingdom, he is determined to find a way to win Saralinda’s affection.

 The story is ridiculous and strange.
 There are puns and plays on words.
 There are inside jokes that we may or may not understand.
 But overall, it is a delightful read.
 I am glad to have stumbled upon it, even if it does not quite make sense to me.